 So you’re thinking of visiting Lake O’Hara, one of THE very best places in the entire Canadian Rockies for hiking and/or photography!
 Well you’ve come to the right place!
 This is the first of a 4 part series highlighting some special features and information on the Lake O’Hara area in British Columbia’s, Yoho National Park.

 First of all how do you get there?
 It seems tough and you probably don’t know where to start – but read on and follow some of the links I’ll provide you so that you can be on your way.
-The image below was of everything you needed to know about accessing Lake O’Hara for the 2018 season and most of it applies to the 2019 season however you should follow up on it via the phone numbers and websites for the most up to date information.
+The image below is everything you needed to know about accessing Lake O’Hara for the 2019 season.
 Your options are reserving a day trip, reserved camping, a reserved ACC Hut stay, reserved cozy lodge accommodations or walking in.

 The latest information can be found here at the link below: